cutright/DVH-Analytics-Bokeh/install_notes.md

 ~~~~
 $ sudo apt-get install libfreetype6-dev
 ~~~~
-WARNING:
-If you're more comfortable or simply prefer to clone the github code, please note that any time you read `$ dvh` in the remainder of this document, you'll need to replace it with `$ python start.py` and run it from the dvh directory.
-DVH Analytics relies entirely on Bokeh to create web servers/pages for any GUI, so it's best to follow this guide as this app may not behave in the way you might expect from a traditional python app.

 ## Define directories and connection settings
 For a web-based UI, type in the following to access the Settings: